Sustainability lexicon – All terms relating to CSRD explained

 Sustainability terms from J to Z

 Net zero: Net zero refers to the state in which the greenhouse gases emitted by a given source are fully offset by emission reductions or compensation measures, leaving no net greenhouse gas emissions.
-This goal is crucial in the fight against climate change and is often pursued by governments, companies and organizations.
+This goal is crucial in the fight against climate change and is often pursued by governments, companies and organisations.
 To achieve net zero, emissions must be drastically reduced and remaining emissions offset through measures such as reforestation or carbon sequestration.
 Net zero is a key element of the Paris Agreement, which aims to limit global warming to below 2 degrees Celsius.

 This sustainability lexicon provides a comprehensive overview of key terms in the field of CSRD and sustainability reporting.
-It is intended as a useful resource to provide you with a quick overview or as a reference work.
-Further abbreviations and terms are also explained in Appendix 2 “Abbreviations and Glossary” of the European Sustainability Reporting Standards (ESRS).
+It is intended as a quick reference or as a resource to bookmark and return to whenever you encounter an unfamiliar term.